 Pop culture references that have come up to me lately…food for thought…

 I have one student pursuing a K-pop stardom dream.
 But, there are many layers with their identity and how training camp runs, how the media works with this, etc. Layers of education and age, etc. Do you know the process of training camp?
 How grueling it can be?
 Yet, why is is so rewarding to debut?
 What does it mean “to debut”…I promise, it’s not the same as “debuting” in Hollywood.
 What’s a Blink (Blackpink fan)?
 Their music has been featured in many American Netflix films this year but how many of you know that?
 Why are there so many BTS references right now, do you know who they are?
+What in the world was that BTS/McDonald’s campaign?
+It was in every McDonald’s in Canada for at least a month!
 To protect their own identity, I don’t want to dwell too much more, but have you ever wondered about the Korean entertainment culture?
 How it’s different the Hollywood culture in North America?
 What interests do your students have here?

 How many of you know how the hockey game works?
 Do you know how to keep score in golf?
 Have you gone camping?
 How many of you know how to play Mahjong?
 In the movie, “Crazy Rich Asians”, the ending Mahjong scene is one of the most powerful moments of the movie.
 With what Rachel speaks about Nick’s happiness and the meaning when she reveals her final hand to Nick’s mom, it’s metaphor upon metaphor upon metaphor.
 However, the scene is meaningless if you don’t understand how the game works.